-Sick or premature newborns may be given TPN before starting other feedings or when they cannot absorb nutrients through the gastrointestinal tract for a long time.
-TPN delivers a mixture of fluid, electrolytes, calories, amino acids, vitamins, minerals, and often fats into an infant's vein.
+Sick or premature newborns may be given TPN before starting other feedings.
+They may also have this type of feeding when they cannot absorb nutrients through the gastrointestinal tract for a long time.
+TPN delivers a mixture of fluid, electrolytes, sugars, amino acids (protein), vitamins, minerals, and often lipids (fats) into an infant's vein.
 TPN can be lifesaving for very small or very sick babies.
 It can provide a better level of nutrition than regular intravenous (IV) feedings, which provide only sugars and salts.

 HOW IS TPN GIVEN?

-An IV line is often placed into a vein in the hand, foot, or scalp of the baby.
-The belly button also has a large vein (umbilical vein) that may be used.
-Sometimes a longer IV, called a central line or peripherally-inserted central catheter (PICC) line, is used to provide long-term IV feedings.
-This type of IV can deliver a higher concentration of nutrients to larger veins located centrally in a baby’s body.
+An IV line is often placed in a vein in the baby's hand, foot, or scalp.
+A large vein in the belly button (umbilical vein) may be used.
+Sometimes a longer IV, called a central line or peripherally-inserted central catheter (PICC) line, is used for long-term IV feedings.

 WHAT ARE THE RISKS?

-While TPN is a major benefit for babies who cannot otherwise feed, such feedings can result in blood sugars, fats, or electrolytes that are too low or too high.
+TPN is a major benefit for babies who cannot get nutrition in other ways.
+However, this type of feeding can result in abnormal levels of blood sugars, fats, or electrolytes.

 Problems can develop due to use of the TPN or IV lines.
-The line may become dislodged or clots may form.
+The line may move out of place or clots may form.
 A serious infection called sepsis is a possible complication of a central line IV.
-Infants who receive TPN will be closely monitored by the health care team, since complications can be serious and are not unusual.
+Infants who receive TPN will be closely monitored by the health care team.

+American Academy of Pediatrics (AAP) Committee on Nutrition.
 Parenteral nutrition.
-In: Pediatric Nutrition Handbook.
-6th ed.
-Elk Grove Village, IL: American Academy of Pediatrics; 2009;chap 22.
+In: Kleinman RE, Greer FR, eds.
+Pediatric Nutrition Handbook.
+7th ed.
+Elk Grove Village, IL: American Academy of Pediatrics; 2014;chap 22.